Shopify/remote-dom/packages/react/README.md

 #### `render()`

 The main entrypoint for this package, `@remote-ui/react`, provides the custom React renderer that outputs instructions to a [`@remote-ui/core` `RemoteRoot`](../core#remoteroot) object.
-This lets you use the Remote UI system for communicating patch updates to host components over a bridge, but have React help manage your stateful application logic.
+This lets you use the remote-ui system for communicating patch updates to host components over a bridge, but have React help manage your stateful application logic.
 To run a React ap against a `RemoteRoot`, use the `render` function exported by this library, passing in the remote root and your root React component:

 ```tsx
 // React usually has to be in scope when using JSX